collocations.org

 A flight of steps goes up the left-hand side of the room.

-The office is just round that corner and up a short flight of stairs.
+My office is just up that flight of stairs.

 PHRASES